 Twitter is a status-update network.
-Users “tweet” content that is under 140 characters including text, photos, videos and links to other sites.
+Users “tweet” content that is under 280 characters including text, photos, videos and links to other sites.
 Twitter hashtags allow you to tag posts so you can see what other users are saying about similar topics.
-It boasts 271 million active monthly users with 500 million Tweets sent daily.
+It boasts nearly 400 million active monthly users with 500 million Tweets sent daily.

 Twitter encourages starting conversations and sharing information in a public atmosphere – as reflected in their initial/basic security settings.
-However, you can easily adjust your Twitter privacy settings by visiting the “Security and Privacy” tab.
+However, you can easily adjust your Twitter privacy settings.

 Our Twitter privacy settings tutorial includes direct links to some account settings — you must be already logged into Twitter to be correctly directed.

-Make your profile private so only your approved followers may see your tweets, retweets and follower/following lists.
-Below is an example of what your private account will look like to non-followers.
+Making your profile private so only your approved followers may see your tweets, retweets and follower/following lists is simple.

 You must enter your old password before submitting any changes, which helps ensure no one else can change your password without your knowledge.

 Dual-factor authentication acts as an additional layer of security against account takeover/hacking.
 It requires you to use both your password and mobile phone as verification methods when logging in.

 To enable this feature, navigate to the Settings page by clicking More in the left-hand column and selecting Settings and privacy.

 Once on the Settings page, choose Security and account access from the middle column.